Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Introduction

 \section{Introduction}

-Fluid dynamics is a macroscopic theory to describe fluid motions in terms of space-time-dependent different densities like energy, momentum, number, etc. and widely well studied in the branch of applied mathematics, science and engineering~\cite{FD1}.
+Fluid dynamics is a macroscopic theory that describes fluid motions in terms of space-time-dependent different densities like energy, momentum, number, etc. and widely well studied in the branch of applied mathematics, science, and engineering~\cite{FD1}.
 When one enters into its microscopic physics, a non-relativistic kinetic theory appears for the matter of discussion~\cite{Tong1,Tong2}.
-On the other hand, macroscopic and microscopic description of relativistic hydrodynamics~\cite{RHD,Astro_Hydro} is well developed and cultivated in high energy nuclear~\cite{RHD} and astro~\cite{Astro_Hydro} physics.
-So, similar to non-relativistic hydrodynamics (NRHD) in the branches of applied mathematics, science and engineering~\cite{FD1}, relativistic hydrodynamics (RHD) is also studied in a broad band of physics from High Energy Nuclear Physics~\cite{RHD} to Astro Physics~\cite{Astro_Hydro} to String theory~\cite{KSS_Hydro}.
-Interestingly, the hydrodynamics aspects never came into the picture in condensed matter physics or solid-state physics before the discovery of electron hydrodynamics (eHD) in graphene system (see Refs~\cite{eHD1,eHD2,eHD3} for review).
+A similar kind of macroscopic and microscopic description of relativistic hydrodynamics~\cite{RHD,Astro_Hydro} is also well developed and cultivated in high energy nuclear~\cite{RHD} and astro~\cite{Astro_Hydro} physics.
+So, in the context of hydrodynamics, reader can find two types of frameworks - non-relativistic hydrodynamics (NRHD), well applied in the branches of applied mathematics, science and engineering~\cite{FD1}, and relativistic hydrodynamics (RHD), well cultivated in broad band of physics from High Energy Nuclear Physics~\cite{RHD} to Astro Physics~\cite{Astro_Hydro} to String theory~\cite{KSS_Hydro}.
+Interestingly, the hydrodynamics aspects never came into the picture in condensed matter physics or solid-state physics before the discovery of electron hydrodynamics (eHD) in graphene system.
+The experimental observations of eHD was recently pointed by Refs.~\cite{1Ku:2019lgj,2varnavides2020electron,3PhysRevB.103.125106,4PhysRevB.103.235152,5PhysRevB.103.155128,6PhysRevResearch.3.013290,7DiSante:2019zrd,8PhysRevB.103.115402,9sulpizio2019visualizing,10gallagher2019quantum,11doi:10.1126/science.aau0685,12ella2019simultaneous,13bandurin2018fluidity,18doi:10.1126/science.aad0201,14PhysRevB.98.241304,15jaoui2018departure,16doi:10.1126/science.aac8385,16doi:10.1126/science.aac8385}~.
+See Refs.~\cite{eHD1,eHD2,eHD3} for recent reviews, where the introduction of hydrodynamics in condensed matter physics has been discussed well.
+Refs.\cite{1Ku:2019lgj,2varnavides2020electron,3PhysRevB.103.125106,4PhysRevB.103.235152,5PhysRevB.103.155128,6PhysRevResearch.3.013290,7DiSante:2019zrd,8PhysRevB.103.115402,9sulpizio2019visualizing,10gallagher2019quantum,11doi:10.1126/science.aau0685,12ella2019simultaneous,13bandurin2018fluidity,18doi:10.1126/science.aad0201} have shown that the graphene is the best known such material, where electron hydrodynamics can be observed.
 Due to the proportional relation between energy and momentum, electron motion in graphene will not be Galilean-invariant.
-On the other hand, the relativistic effect of electrons cannot also be expected, because its velocity is not very close to the speed of light.
+On the other hand, the relativistic effect of electrons cannot be expected because their velocity is not very close to the speed of light.
 Hence, we can’t claim the Lorentz-invariant property of electron motion.
-It opens “unconventional” hydrodynamics as neither non-relativistic nor relativistic hydrodynamics can be applicable.
-This hydrodynamic aspect in condensed matter physics is observed in some recent experimental works~\cite{exp1,exp2, PRB_21, PRB_2_21, PRB_3_21, PRR, Nat_Com_21, PRB_coll, Nat_19, Sci_19, Hall_Sci_19, Nat_Tec_19, Nat_Com_18, PRB_18_Scan,npj_Quam_18, Sci_16_Evi, Sci_16_Dirac, Sci_16_Res}, which provide a challenge to the theoretical condensed matter physicists to comprehend these new aspects.
-It is graphene \cite{exp1,exp2, PRB_21, PRB_2_21, PRB_3_21, PRR, Nat_Com_21, PRB_coll, Nat_19, Sci_19, Hall_Sci_19, Nat_Tec_19, Nat_Com_18, Sci_16_Res}, which is identified as the best known such material, where electron hydrodynamics has been nicely observed.
+It opens “unconventional” hydrodynamics as neither non-relativistic nor relativistic hydrodynamics can be applicable to this system.